 Make your journey through the farm and fields, and head towards the sea.
-After several fields you will reach a kissing gate, follow towards the coast and make sure you keep right when the left turn appears.
+After several fields, you will reach a kissing gate.
+Follow this path towards the coast and make sure you keep right when the left turn appears.
 Follow the path along the top of the valley, and it will eventually lead down to the small cove of Nanjizal.
-You will then walk over a footbridge and go down some steps that lead you onto the beach.
-Be aware of the incoming tide while you explore the cove and cave!
-As the walk there and back is quite long, make sure you pack a picnic.
-To return, simply retrace your journey back up the hill.

 However you travel to Nanjizal Beach, it will involve a trek – which is perfect if you’re on a hiking holiday!